nerzul88/rsschool-cv/cv.md

 - ITMO University, Megafaculty of Low-temperature Lystems, PHD
 - ITMO University, Additional Education Center, Developer of professionally oriented computer systems
 ### 8. English
 I rate my level of English as an intermediate.
-In 2015 I took a spoken English course at the "Don't Speak" school.
+In 2015 I took English course at the "Don't Speak" school.